geometric3d/assignment2/README.md

 In this question, your goal is to compute `K` from a triad of orthogonal vanishing points, assuming that the camera has zero skew, and that the pixels are square.

 **Dataset**
   1. Run your code on `data/q2a.png`.
-Annotate 3 pairs of parallel lines that are orthogonal to each other.
-  2. We provide a set of annotations of pairs of parallel lines in `data/q2/q2a.npy`.
+  2. We provide a set of annotations of 3 pairs of parallel lines in `data/q2/q2a.npy`.
 Visualization can be found by running `python annotations.py`.
+  3. (optional) Annotate 3 additional pairs of parallel lines that are orthogonal to each other, to see how annotation quality affects your estimate of K.

 **Submission**
   1. Output plots of the vanishing points and the principal point.
 Also include visualizations of the annotations that you used.
 See the following figures: